MorganWade/DTP-GC-Project/README.md

 ## Getting Started

-Work off of the code from Update01 Branch - this is the most recent and most up-to-date set of code.
+Work off of the code from Update01 Branch - this is the most recent and up-to-date set of code.

 We worked on a Linux Ubuntu system.
 The code is written for Python 3 and meant to be saved as a script and then run from the command line:
 ```
 python3 1_extract_new_genes.py
 ```
+The scripts require importing various python and R packages.
+For example:
 In order to run the BLAST you will need to include:
 ```
 import os